 Changes take time.

-The therapist does not hold the cure-for-all but acts as a trusted partner in the journey of growth.
-Sometimes dedicating time beyond the typical therapy and coaching hour to additional resources can allow the learning or insights to cement.
+Your coach does not hold the cure-for-all but acts as a trusted partner in the journey of growth.
+Sometimes dedicating time beyond the typical coaching hour to additional resources can allow the learning or insights to cement.

 Here is a list of self-help resources that are accessible and may compliment your progress.